 Newborn baby's body found in park

-The body of a newborn baby has been found in a Hampshire park.
+Police are searching for the mother of a newborn baby whose body was found in a park.

-The baby was found in bushes in Manor Park, Aldershot at 1.30pm on Friday, Hampshire Police said.
+The child's remains were discovered in bushes in Manor Park, Aldershot at 1.30pm on Friday, Hampshire Police said.

-It is unclear how long the baby's body has been at the park, the force said, and officers are appealing for the mother of the child to come forward.
+It is unclear how long the body had been at the park, the force said, and officers are appealing for the mother of the child to come forward.

 Detective Superintendent Darren Rawlings said: "I am extremely concerned about the welfare of the mother of this baby and I want to make sure that she is getting the help and support she needs.